tangrams/tangram-docs/pages/Tangram-Overview.md

 <script src="https://mapzen.com/tangram/tangram.min.js"></script>
 ```

-Then, Tangram can be instantiated as a Leaflet layer, passing (at a minimum) the scene name through the [options object](#options-object):
+Then, Tangram can be instantiated as a Leaflet layer, passing (at a minimum) the scene URL through the [options object](#options-object):

 ```javascript
 var map = L.map();